Lutheran Living COVID-19 Update

 - Advising affected staff to take all appropriate measures.
 For their health and well-being, staff members with a COVID-19 diagnosis have been asked to quarantine at home and contact their medical provider to guide their care.
 Our thoughts and prayers are with the staff members and their family.
 We are following all CDC guidance on the return to work criteria for health care professionals with confirmed COVID-19.

 - Continuing to monitor and screen residents for symptoms.
 We have increased our screening of residents for fever and respiratory symptoms.
 Residents: we appreciate your partnership in keeping yourself and others healthy.
 Please wash your hands often, avoid touching your face, and cover your coughs and sneezes with a tissue.
 Remember to let us know immediately if you feel ill.
-These symptoms include a fever, cough, shortness of breath, difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, new loss of taste or smell, new or worsening malaise, new dizziness, or diarrhea.
+These symptoms include a fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, or diarrhea.

-- Continuing to implement environmental safety precautions.
+- Continuing to implement strict environmental safety precautions.
 Housekeeping staff continue to take extra measures to clean and disinfect all high-touch areas throughout the building.
-This includes countertops and tables, faucet handles, toilet flush handles, door knobs, door handles, crash bars, bathroom and kitchen areas, elevator call buttons, and hand rails.
+This includes counter tops and tables, faucet handles, toilet flush handles, door knobs, door handles, crash bars, bathroom and kitchen areas, elevator call buttons, and hand rails.

 - Continuing to restrict visitors in our building for everyone’s safety.
-Visitors who need to enter the building for end-of-life care situations are evaluated on a case-by-case basis to assure safety for all.
+Visitors who need to enter the building for end-of-life care situations are evaluated on a case-by-case basis to safeguard everyone's well-being.
 We encourage loved ones to communicate with residents by phone, letters, video chat, and/or social media.
-We understand that it is hard to not have visitors, especially family.
+We understand that it is hard to not have visitors, especially family, during these times.
+So, we are here for you.
 If you have questions, or need assistance with these communication methods, please contact the care community at (563) 263-1241.
 We are here to support you.

-- Visitors who are permitted to enter the building for end-of-life situations are first screened for fever and respiratory symptoms.
-They are also required to frequently clean their hands, limit their visit to a designated area within the building, and wear a facemask.
+- Visitors permitted to enter the building for end-of-life situations are screened for fever and respiratory symptoms upon arrival.
+They are required to frequently clean their hands, limit their visit to a designated area within the building, and wear a face mask.

 - Continuing to restrict congregate dining and have canceled any internal or external group activities.
-We have cancelled congregate dining, all community outings, and any group activities.
+We have cancelled congregate dining, all community outings, and group activities.
 This occurred following social distancing guidance from the CDC, CMS, and state and local health officials.
-We also continue to help residents to practice social distancing and to frequently clean their hands.
+We continue to help residents in practicing social distancing and frequently cleaning their hands.

 - Utilizing personal protective equipment (PPE) when interacting with residents and others, as directed by CMS guidelines.

-We will continue to be in close communications with our medical director, other providers, as well as local and state health officials, and are monitoring new information from the CDC and CMS to ensure we are taking the appropriate next steps.
+We will continue close communications with our medical director, other providers, as well as local and state health officials, and are monitoring new information from the CDC and CMS to ensure we are taking the appropriate next steps.

-We want to take this opportunity to share our ongoing gratitude to our dedicated staff for their commitment to the care of and service to our residents.
-Their courage is nothing short of inspiring—they are our heroes!
+We want to take this opportunity to share our deepest gratitude to competent, compassionate staff for their commitment to the care of and service to our residents.
+They are nothing short of inspiring— true heroes in every sense of the word.
 We know you appreciate their efforts as much as we do.

 Thank you for support and understanding; we are all in this together.